- Strengths & Weaknesses

 At first glance, Avast SecureLine VPN seems like a simple, easy-to-use VPN offered at an affordable price.
 However, it’s not just software that Avast has for sale: the company was recently caught scanning users’ devices for all sorts of data and selling it to the highest bidder through a subsidiary company, called Jumpshot.

 Because of this, we strongly recommend that you don’t use any Avast product under any circumstance.
-Instead, check out our article on the best VPNs for alternatives.
+Instead, check out our article on the best VPNs or best antivirus with VPN for alternatives.
 For our money, we recommend that you check out ExpressVPN (read our ExpressVPN review to find out why).
 With that out of the way, let’s move on with the Avast SecureLine VPN review, for completeness’ sake.

 Strengths & Weaknesses